WHAT IS HYPNOSIS?

 What is the role of the hypnotherapist?

 I consider myself a de-hypnotherapist.
-I help people undo their “bad programming” so to speak.
+I help people undo their “negative programming” so to speak.
 I navigate or guide my clients within in order to release the thoughts and feelings—the blocks, fears, guilt, anger, and anxieties, etc.—that are standing in the way of their super conscious mind.
 There is only one thing wrong with your life: you are being run by the wrong program.
 We are the walking wounded, holding onto pain and suffering not recognizing that there is another way of living--another program to choose.

 What does hypnosis feel like?